JDACS4C-IMPROVE/docs/content/USING.rst

 Using Models with Workflows
 =================================
-Once a deep learning model has been curated with improvelib, the model can be used in benchmark evaluation schemes at scale.
-NATASHA: link both of these.
+Once a deep learning model has been :doc:`curated<curating>` with improvelib, the model can be used in :doc:`benchmark evaluation schemes<EVALUATION>` at scale.

-The following guides walk through how to run various aspects of the IMPROVE workflow.
+The following guides walk through how to run various aspects of the IMPROVE workflows.

 .. toctree::
    :titlesonly: